isomerpages/nlb-biblioasia/articles-archive/features/_posts/2014-01-01-post-kampong-living-a-z.md

 #### **NOTES**

-[1]: Alexander, W. (1956, April 4).
+[^1]: Alexander, W. (1956, April 4).
 Singapore awakes: The first at the standpipe.
 The Straits Times, p.
 10. Retrieved from NewspaperSG.

-[2]: Ang, J. (1962, August 12).
+[^2]: Ang, J. (1962, August 12).
 The upstage barbecue.
 The Straits Times, p.
 8. Retrieved from NewspaperSG.

-[3]: Chan, K.S.
+[^3]: Chan, K.S.
 (2001, November 26).
 Cooking with old king coal.
 The Straits Times, p.
 16. Retrieved from NewspaperSG.

-[4]: Firewood.
+[^4]: Firewood.
 (1940, September 5).
 The Straits Times, p.
 8. Retrieved from NewspaperSG.

-[5]: The Straits Times, 26 Nov 2001, p.
+[^5]: The Straits Times, 26 Nov 2001, p.
 16.

-[6]: 100 charcoal kilns close down.
+[^6]: 100 charcoal kilns close down.
 (1951, January 15).
 The Singapore Free Press, p.
 3. Retrieved from NewspaperSG.

-[7]: Oil stove boom in Singapore.
+[^7]: Oil stove boom in Singapore.
 (1951, March 10).
 The Straits Times, p.
 7. Retrieved from NewspaperSG.

-[8]: When hundreds of hawkers are using them.
+[^8]: When hundreds of hawkers are using them.
 (1971, November 23).
 The Straits Times, p.
 17. Retrieved from NewspaperSG.

-[9]: Fuel important to good cook.
+[^9]: Fuel important to good cook.
 (1964, October 28).
 The Straits Times, p.
 18. Retrieved from NewspaperSG.

-[10]: From tear-jerking to trouble-free cooking.
+[^10]: From tear-jerking to trouble-free cooking.
 (1964, March 7).
 The Straits Times, p.
 3; Esso cuts price of cooking gas.
 (1986, May 8).
 The Straits Times, p.
 15. Retrieved from NewspaperSG.

-[11]: Campbell, W. (1973, March 15).
+[^11]: Campbell, W. (1973, March 15).
 Trading patterns change to keep pace with modern life styles.
 The Straits Times, p.
 16. Retrieved from NewspaperSG.

-[12]: At Kandang Kerbau.
+[^12]: At Kandang Kerbau.
 (1950, October 5).
 The Straits Times, p.
 6. Retrieved from NewspaperSG.

-[13]: Eastley, A. (1955, June 25).
+[^13]: Eastley, A. (1955, June 25).
 Singapore’s great baby problem.
 The Singapore Free Press, p.
 12. Retrieved from NewspaperSG.

-[14]: The unborn give her no peace.
+[^14]: The unborn give her no peace.
 (1950, October 28).
 The Singapore Free Press, p.
 5. Retrieved from NewspaperSG.

-[15]: Suhami Ahmad & Krew Apo2 Yolah.
+[^15]: Suhami Ahmad & Krew Apo2 Yolah.
 (2012, March 14).
 Zaman hingus meleleh.
-Retrieved from anaknegori.blogspot
+Retrieved from anaknegori.blogspot.

-[16]: Lee, A. (1985, October 13).
+[^16]: Lee, A. (1985, October 13).
 From kampong girl to a flat-dweller.
 The Straits Times, p.
 36. Retrieved from NewspaperSG.

-[17]: Salmah Semono.
+[^17]: Salmah Semono.
 (1979, March 4).
 Pemainan masa lalu jalin ikatan kejiranan.
 Berita Harian, p.
 4. Retrieved from NewspaperSG.

-[18]: Chew, D. (Interviewer).
+[^18]: Chew, D. (Interviewer).
 (1985, February 15).
 Oral history interview with Ronald Benjamin Milne [Transcript of MP3 recording no. 000447/64/63, p.
 566].
 Retrieved from National Archives of Singapore website.

-[19]: “Orang Sebarang”.
+[^19]: “Orang Sebarang”.
 (1936, July 23).
 And then the durian.
 Too costly in Singapore.
 The Straits Times, p.
 1. Retrieved from NewspaperSG.

-[20]: The Straits Times, 23 Jul 1936, p.
+[^20]: The Straits Times, 23 Jul 1936, p.
 1.

-[21]: Chun, S.L.
+[^21]: Chun, S.L.
 (2008, August 31).
 More than 1 type of kampong in Singapore.
 Good Morning Yesterday.
 Retrieved from Goodmorningyesterday.blogspot.sg. website.

-22 Azlina Rais.
+[^22]: Azlina Rais.
 (1982, August 12).
 Bahasa pasar tak patut digalakkan.
 Berita Harian, p.
 4. Retrieved from NewspaperSG.

-23 Ye Ye Orh…sajer.
+[^23]: Ye Ye Orh…sajer.
 (2009, April 16).
 Zero point.
 Retrieved from Percicilan.wordpress.com website.

-24 Oral history interview with Ronald Benjamin Milne, 15 Feb 1985, p.
+[^24]: Oral history interview with Ronald Benjamin Milne, 15 Feb 1985, p.
 562.

-25 Leong, S. (2008–2013).
+[^25]: Leong, S. (2008–2013).
 Hantam bola.
 Retrieved from http://www.singsupplies.com/showthread.php?152987-Hantam-bola

-26 Tengok tu macam tak ada pape.
+[^26]: Tengok tu macam tak ada pape.
 (2012, October 16).
 Retrieved from Facebook.com website.

-27 Chew, D. (Interviewer).
+[^27]: Chew, D. (Interviewer).
 (1984, January 17).
 Oral history interview with Mable Martens.
 [Transcript of MP3 recording no. 000388/06/02, p.
 20].
 Retrieved from National Archives of Singapore website.

-28 An upcountry tourist in Singapore.
+[^28]: An upcountry tourist in Singapore.
 (1949, December 31).
 The Straits Times, p.
-9. Retrieved from NewspaperSG 29 Feng, Y. (2008, August 9).
+9. Retrieved from NewspaperSG.

+[^29]: Feng, Y. (2008, August 9).
 Makan mash-up.
 The Straits Times, p.
 9. Retrieved from NewspaperSG.

-30 Farrer, R.J.
+[^30]: Farrer, R.J.
 (1951, November 4).
 The bygone mosquito buses: Honking horrors.
 The Straits Times, p.
 2. Retrieved from NewspaperSG.

-31 The Chinese bus companies.
+[^31]: The Chinese bus companies.
 (1950, June 6).
 The Straits Times, p.
 6. Retrieved from NewspaperSG.

-32 Lam, C.S.
+[^32]: Lam, C.S.
 (2006, October 28).
 My friend Adrian Chua remembers his childhood days.
 Good Morning Yesterday.
 Retrieved from Goodmorningyesterday.blogspot.sg website.

-33 Nor-Afidah Abd Rahman.
+[^33]: Nor-Afidah Abd Rahman.
 (2012, June 1).
 Then and now: Games children play. iremembersg.
 Retrieved from iremember.sg website.

-34 Tan, S., & Tay, M. (2003).
+[^34]: Tan, S., & Tay, M. (2003).
 World food: Malaysia & Singapore (p.
 51).
 Australia: Lonely Planet.
 (Not available in NLB holdings)

-35 Tan, L.L.
+[^35]: Tan, L.L.
 (1983, February 19).
 Use that mortar and pestle.
 The Straits Times, p.
 2. Retrieved from NewspaperSG.

-36 Teru-teru bozu.
+[^36]: Teru-teru bozu.
 (2010, December 4).
 Kisah si penajam batu.
 Retrieved from teruterubozu68.blogspot.sg website; Nazerin Harun.
 (2012, June 6).
 Pemenggal kepala.
 Retrieved from nazerihn.blogspot.sg website.

-37 A Kadir Jasin.
+[^37]: A Kadir Jasin.
 (2010, July 28).
 Potong kepala disiplinkan budak-budak desa.
 Retrieved from kadirjasian.blogspot.sg website; Nazerin, 7 Jun 2012.

-38 Irahhajerah.
+[^38]: Irahhajerah.
 (2011, May 1).
 Ingat tak mainan canggih kita zaman kanak-kanak dulu harga dia 20 sen jer?
 Retrieved from irahhajerah.blogspot.sg website.

-39 Tan, C.H.
+[^39]: Tan, C.H.
 (Interviewer).
 (2007, April 26).
 Oral history interview with Bryan Richmond [Transcript of MP3 recording no. 003155/03/01, p.
 23].
 Retrieved from National Archives of Singapore website.

-40 Soo, E.J.
+[^40]: Soo, E.J.
 (2010, August 23).
 Is the old 555 notebook or the new iPad better.
 AsiaOne.
 Retrieve from AsiaOne website.

-41 Aref A. Ghouse.
+[^41]: Aref A. Ghouse.
 (1999, November 19).
 ‘Bai serbat’ balik kampong.
 Berita Harian, p.
 11. Retrieved from NewspaperSG.

-42 Suppiah, P. (2005, January 20).
+[^42]: Suppiah, P. (2005, January 20).
 A clean break?
 Not yet.
 Today, p.
 30. Retrieved from NewspaperSG.

-43 Seetoh, K. (2013, May 28).
+[^43]: Seetoh, K. (2013, May 28).
 The karipap princess.
 Retrieved from Makanation website.

-44 Teh tarik dan jambatan bawa nostalgia masa silam.
+[^44]: Teh tarik dan jambatan bawa nostalgia masa silam.
 (1990, June 9).
 Berita Harian, p.
 10. Retrieved from NewspaperSG.

-45 Mohd Yussoff Ahmad (Interviewer).
+[^45]: Mohd Yussoff Ahmad (Interviewer).
 (1990, February 7).
 Oral history with Mydeen Kutty Mydeen [Transcript of MP3 recording no. 001177/05/02, p.
 19].
 Retrieved from National Archives of Singapore website.

-46 Local.
+[^46]: Local.
 (1850, August 9).
 The Singapore Free Press and Mercantile Advertiser, p.
 4. Retrieved from NewspaperSG.

-47 Singapore place names and their meanings.
+[^47]: Singapore place names and their meanings.
 (1934, March 19).
 The Singapore Free Press and Mercantile Advertiser, p.
 8. Retrieved from NewspaperSG.

-48 Oral interviews.
+[^48]: Oral interviews.
 National Archives of Singapore.

-49 Chun, 31 Aug 2008.
+[^49]: Chun, 31 Aug 2008.

-50 Syair Kampung Gelam Terbakar.
+[^50]: Syair Kampung Gelam Terbakar.
 Melayu Online.
 Retrieved from Melayu Online website.

-51 Ye Ye Orh…sajer, 16 Apr 2009.
+[^51]: Ye Ye Orh…sajer, 16 Apr 2009.

-52 Electricity supplies for several kampongs.
+[^52]: Electricity supplies for several kampongs.
 (1961, October 9).
 The Singapore Free Press, p.
 13. Retrieved from NewspaperSG.

-53 From huts to high rises.
+[^53]: From huts to high rises.
 (2007, December 2).
 The Straits Times, p.
 30. Retrieved from NewspaperSG.

-54 150 homeless in big kampong blaze.
+[^54]: 150 homeless in big kampong blaze.
 (1959, July 22).
 The Straits Times, p.
 1. Retrieved from NewspaperSG.

-55 Lights for all the kampongs by early 1966.
+[^55]: Lights for all the kampongs by early 1966.
 (1965, July 23).
 The Straits Times, p.
 5. Retrieved from NewspaperSG.